wojciechkepka/rustop/README.md

-# Rustop
+# rustop
 [![Travis CI](https://travis-ci.org/wojciechkepka/rustop.svg?branch=master)](https://travis-ci.org/wojciechkepka/rustop/builds)

 All important information about your system in one place.

-## Prerequisites
-- cargo
-- Linux
+`rustop` gathers information from ***procfs*** so for now support is limited to Linux.
 ## Installing
 ### Cargo
 - `cargo install rustop-rs`